-Attending at least 75% of in-person classes and completing at least 75% of the exercises on the didactic platform online are required to be admitted to sit the end of course test.
+Attending at least 75% of classes and completing at least 75% of the exercises on the didactic platform online are required to be admitted to sit the end-of-course test.

-Important notice: sitting the end of course test in one of the first two available sessions is compulsory.
+Important notice: sitting the end-of-course test on the first available session is compulsory.

-How many times am I allowed to sit the end of course test?
+How many times are students entitled to sit the end-of-course test?

-Students are entitled to sit the end of course test up to 6 times during their academic career, provided that they show up at at least one of the first two available sessions.
-Students who do not sit one of the first two mandatory sessions will not have access to any further tries during the following test sessions.
-Therefore, they will have to get an international language certificate within their degree or the year in which the English exam included in their degree programme is scheduled.
+Students are entitled to sit the end-of-course test up to 6 times for each course attended during their academic career, provided that they show up on the first available session.
+Students who do not sit the test on the first mandatory session will not have access to any further tries during the following test sessions.
+Therefore, they will have to get an international language certificate within their graduation or by the year in which the English exam included in their degree programme is scheduled.

-Those who pass the end of course test and attain the level required by their degree course fulfil the OFA or receive the corresponding language assessment credits, according to their degree programme.
+Those who pass the end-of-course test and attain the level required by their degree course will fulfil the OFA (additional learning requirement) or receive the corresponding language assessment credits, according to their degree programme.